guard/guard-jasmine/README.md

 When `:focus` is enabled, only the failing specs are shown in the specdoc when at least one spec is failing.

+#### Console logs

 The `:console` options adds captured console logs from the spec runner and adds them to the specdoc.
-Guard::Jasmine includes a slightly modified version of [console.js](https://github.com/NV/console.js) in order to support object and HTML element output.

-Please vote on [Issue 232](http://code.google.com/p/phantomjs/issues/detail?id=232) and [Issue 36](http://code.google.com/p/phantomjs/issues/detail?id=36) if you like to see improved, native PhantomJS support for more console methods and multiple console arguments.
+Guard:Jasmine contains its own minimalistic console implementation.
+The following console methods are supported:

+* `console.log`
+* `console.info`
+* `console.warn`
+* `console.error`
+* `console.debug`

+The difference for each of this log methods is simply a prefix that is added to the log statement.
+The log also supports the common format placeholders:

+* `%s`
+* `%i`, `%d`
+* `%f`
+* `%o`

+You can further customize the log output by implement on of these methods:

+* `toString()` - must return a string that describes the object
+* `toJSON()` - must return an object that is used instead of the actual object.

+In addition the console can log jQuery collections and outputs the HTML representation of the element by using the jQuery `html()` method.

 ### System notifications options